The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Conclusions

-The atmosphere labels used here are a still little fuzzy, with ``no atmosphere'' often really meaning ``probably $\lesssim 10$ bar CO$_2$''.
-New JWST observations sensitive to more tenuous CO$_2$/O$_2$ atmospheres on warm rocky planets would sharpen this definition and refine the shape/width of the shoreline.
-For prioritizing targets, the steep slopes $p$ and $q$ imply that searches for rocky planet atmospheres may be more fruitful for larger rocky planets (higher $v_{\sf esc}$) orbiting more massive stars (higher $L_\star$).
+Of the 9 rocky planets being observed in the JWST Rocky Worlds DDT program, we predict 5 have a $>50\%$ chance of hosting a detectable atmosphere.
+We caution that the atmosphere labels in this paper are a still little fuzzy, with ``no atmosphere'' often really meaning ``probably $\lesssim 10$ bar CO$_2$''.
+Rocky World's 15 $\mu$m MIRI photometry can be sensitive to more tenuous CO$_2$ atmospheres than were detectable for many of the planets used here, potentially converting planets currently labeled as atmosphereless into ones with atmospheres.
+Other rocky exoplanet JWST programs, like the large Charting the Cosmic Shoreline (JWST-GO-7073) transmission spectroscopy program, will hopefully also add new atmosphere detections in the years to come.
+This model can be updated as new atmosphere constraints come in, sharpening the inferred shoreline parameters and hopefully improving its predictive and explanatory power.
+In the meantime, the steep slopes $p$ and $q$ found here imply that future searches for rocky planet atmospheres might be most fruitful for larger rocky planets (higher $v_{\sf esc}$) orbiting more massive stars (higher $L_\star$).

+In this work, we attempted to capture the most important first-order inputs for long-term atmospheric evolution: the energy planets receive from their star, the strength of gravity to resist escape, and the knowledge that lower-mass stars emit more of their energy in the XUV wavelengths that matter most for escape.
+We assume the boundary in this 3D space between worlds with and without atmospheres is planar, with constant log-linear slopes.
+These are clearly rough approximations.
+Additional inputs surely matter, such as age, disk chemistry, dynamical history, impact and accretion history, and interior-atmosphere interactions.

-The assumption of log-linear slopes defining a planar boundary is clearly a rough approximation.
-The $\left(v_{\sf esc}/v_{\sf esc, \earth}\right)^p$ term in Equation \ref{e:f_shoreline} could be replaced with more nuanced probabilistic functions based on atmospheric evolution forward models including time-integrated sources and sinks, and the $\left(L_\star/L_\sun\right)^q$ term with more precise empirical/theoretical estimates of how historic XUV fluence and other drivers of atmospheric loss scale with stellar luminosity.
-The broad intrinsic width $w$ we infer likely includes both errors in the shape of the shoreline and an underlying stochasticity, where two planets with very similar environment might have diverging atmospheric histories; disentangling a wiggly shoreline topography from this true randomness will require a much larger samples of planets.
+Thinking of how to improve this model, the $\left(v_{\sf esc}/v_{\sf esc, \earth}\right)^p$ term in Equation \ref{e:f_shoreline} could be replaced with more nuanced probabilistic functions based on atmospheric evolution models that explicitly track time-integrated sources and sinks.
+The $\left(L_\star/L_\sun\right)^q$ term could be replaced with more precise empirical/theoretical estimates of how XUV and other drivers of atmospheric loss scale with stellar luminosity, with age, and with metallicity.
+But for now, the fairly broad intrinsic width $w$ we infer for this cartoonish shoreline likely encapsulates errors in the shape of the shoreline, unmodeled hidden variables not yet included in the model, and even potentially an underlying chaotic stochasticity, where two planets with seemingly very similar environments might have diverging atmospheric histories.
+Empirically disentangling a wiggly shoreline topography or the need for more dimensions from this true randomness will likely require larger sample of rocky exoplanet atmospheres.

+\begin{contribution} Z. Berta-Thompson planned the project, did the analyses, and wrote the manuscript.
+P. Wachiraphan and C. Murray contributed expertise and reviewed the manuscript.